Adaptation Rights Agents in India: Remake and Format Licensing

 Inadequate licensing can lead to:

-- Revenue Loss: Missed backend royalties and sequel deals can cost producers millions.
-For example, unclear rights in a regional film led to a ₹1.5 crore loss in a MENA remake deal in 2022.
+• Revenue Loss: Missed backend royalties and sequel deals can cost producers millions.
+For example, unclear rights in a regional film led to a significant loss in a MENA remake deal.

-- Lawsuits: IP infringement cases can freeze production or distribution, with legal costs averaging ₹1–5 crore per case in India.
+• Lawsuits: IP infringement cases can freeze production or distribution, with substantial legal costs per case in India.

 Economic Impact of Adaptation Rights